Wooza/ProspectTogether/README.md

     HighHeatColor [0-255] [0-255] [0-255] [0-255] - Heatmap color for low relative density.
 Default: 168 34 36 128
     BorderThickness [1-5] - The thickness, in pixels, of the border color.
 Default: 1 RenderBorder [true,false] - Whether or not to render the border at all.
-Default: true AutoToggle [true,false] - Whether or not to toggle the overlay on the map automatically, based on the player equipping/unequipping a prospecting pick.
 Default: true HeatMapOre [oreName] - The ore selected for the heatmap.
     MapMode [0-1] - The mode of the map.
     SaveIntervalMinutes [1-60] - Periodically store the prospecting data every x minutes.
 Default: 5